Nunn-Lab/Publication-2021-Orcas-Island-Time-Series/Metagenomics_Sci_Data/README.md

 ## Microbial Metagenomes Across a Complete Phytoplankton Bloom Cycle: High-Resolution Sampling Every 4 Hours Over 22 Days

 Nunn et. al., 2024

 Scientific Data

 In review

 Associated data can be found on figshare: https://doi.org/10.6084/m9.figshare.26882737

-R Markdown file (.Rmd) includes code to make all figures found in the manuscript The convention for the naming of the metagenomic sequencing files follows this pattern:
+R Markdown file (.Rmd) includes code to make all figures found in the manuscript.
+The convention for the naming of the metagenomic sequencing files follows this pattern:
 - ORCAS_bact_20210604_08_21
 - ORCAS = location